|Heacham Road, Sedgeford,|

 |The Art Gallery|

-The Art Gallery in the Restaurant is tremendous fun to run.
-Every 3 to 6 months we welcome a new artist with their Norfolk work.
-The diversity has been enormous and very interesting.
-All work is available to purchase.
-We regularly hold a private wine & cheese reception to celebrate the opening of a new exhbition.
-You can visit the gallery during all opening hours and entry is free.
-If you are an artist and wish to exhibit Contact Nick on 01485 -571765 or our dedicated Press Officer Carolyn Wilson, who can be contacted on our main number 01485-571765 or mobile 0789 9984 898
+Art shows in the Gallery Restaurant run throughout the year.
+Every 3 to 6 months we welcome a new artist, mostly from Norfolk but occasionally from further afield.
+The diversity has been enormous and very interesting, and all artwork can be purchased directly from The King Will.
+We regularly hold Private Viewing evenings to celebrate the opening of a new exhibition.
+You can visit the Gallery during opening hours, and if you are an artist wishing to show your artwork in a relaxing and popular venue, contact Nick on 01485 571765 or our PR Consultant, Carolyn Wilson, who can be contacted on our main number 01485 571765 or mobile 0789 9984 898.

 |GLORIOUS TREES by Andrew Keenleyside |